(Updated: May 6, 2022)

 The LINQ Hotel & Casino in Las Vegas is a 2256-room, four-star hotel located on the Las Vegas Strip (Las Vegas Blvd).
 If you’ve been thinking of choosing Linq as your preferred form of accommodation for your next Vegas trip, here’s everything you’ll need to know about the parking fees that you can expect.

-Parking fees at the LINQ Las Vegas can range from $5 to $25 for self-parking and from $30 to $36 for valet parking.
-If you are a Las Vegas resident, have a Caesars Reward member card, or park your vehicle for less than an hour, you can receive self-parking free of charge.
+Parking fees at the LINQ Las Vegas can range from $15 to $23 for self-parking and from $30 to $36 for valet parking.
+If you are a Las Vegas resident, have a Caesars Reward member card, or park your vehicle for less than an hour, you can receive some or all of your self-parking free of charge.